 Attendants in green and beige uniforms may be seen seated around the outside of the Chamber or moving around the Chamber.
 They are responsible for the distribution of bills, amendments and other documents to Members in the Chamber.
 They also assist Members by providing lecterns, stationery and drinking water, and carrying messages.
 Members may call an attendant by pressing a button on their desks.

 Hansard reporters sit at a small table in the middle of the Chamber, near the end of the Table of the House.
 They are responsible for producing a written record of the proceedings.
 These days computer-assisted transcription and voice recognition technology are used, rather than shorthand.
 Reporters are usually present only for a short period at a time in the Chamber and then return to the Hansard office to prepare the transcript.
-Outside the Chamber, Hansard reporters’ other duties include reporting parliamentary committees and ministerial conferences, both in Canberra and at venues around Australia.
+Outside the Chamber, Hansard reporters’ other duties include transcribing proceedings of parliamentary committees and ministerial conferences, both in Canberra and at venues around Australia.

 The Department of the House of Representatives

 The Department of the House of Representatives provides the administrative support for the House of Representatives and its committees and a range of services and facilities for Members in Parliament House.
 The Department also administers some shared functions on behalf of the House and the Senate.
-The work of the department encompasses four main areas:
+The work of the department encompasses five main areas:

 The Parliamentary Service